M23CSA520/SpeechUnderstanding_Project/README.md

 The project highlights the challenges of working with low-resource languages and evaluates the model's performance using metrics like Word Error Rate (WER) and Character Error Rate (CER) .

 # Table of Contents
-Prerequisites
+1. Prerequisites
-Installation
+2. Installation
-Dataset Description
+3. Dataset Description
-Dataset Preparation
+4. Dataset Preparation
-Fine-Tuning the Model
+5. Fine-Tuning the Model
-Evaluation
+6. Evaluation
-Results
+7. Results
-Troubleshooting
-Acknowledgments
+8. Acknowledgments

-Prerequisites
+# Prerequisites
 Before running the code, ensure the following:

 Python >= 3.8
 A GPU-enabled environment (e.g., Google Colab, local GPU, or cloud services like AWS/GCP).
 Basic knowledge of PyTorch and Hugging Face's transformers library.
-Installation
+# Installation
 Install the required dependencies by running:

 !pip install torch transformers datasets evaluate jiwer